justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/README.md

     ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
     ```

-    >Note: This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.
+    >**Note:** This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.

-1. Confirm the deployment in the Liferay Docker container console.
+1. Confirm the deployment in the Docker container console.

     ```bash
     STARTED com.acme.f2y1.impl_1.0.0
     ```

 1. Verify that the example exchange rate provider was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Settings_ → _Currencies_ → _Exchange Rate_.
-On this screen, under the Exchange Rate Provider dropdown, the new exchange rate provider ("Example") will be present.
+The new exchange rate provider ("Example") will be present under the _Exchange Rate Provider_ dropdown.

 ![New exchange rate provider](./images/02.png "New exchange rate provider")